wordsum/For_The_Small_Shield/README.md

 If you wish to edit and write For The Small Shield simply branch, edit or write then submit a pull request.

 We will work to merge your changes once life and time are given and given the change conform to the story.

+## Copyright

+  **Open Story License**

+  **Story: For The Small Shield**
+  **Writer: Kalab J. Oster&trade;**
+  **Copyright Holders: Kalab J. Oster&trade;** **copyright &copy; 2017 Kalab J. Oster&trade;**

+**Permission is granted by the Copyright Holders for humans or other intelligent agents to read, write, edit, publish and critique the Story if the humans or intelligent agents keep this Open Story License with the Story, and if another writer writes or edits the Story then the writer's name needs to be appended to the end of the Writer list of this Open Story License.**